 4. Launch checklist

-- Is my workflow sketched out on paper/in a mapping tool?
+- Is my workflow sketched on paper/mapping tool?

-- Does each email have one single call to action (CTA)?
+- Does each email have a single, unique call to action (CTA)?

-- Are my emails optimized for mobile reading?
+- Are my emails optimized for reading on mobile?

-- Does the tone used match my brand identity?
+- Does the tone match my brand’s identity?

-- Have I planned a “Dormant lead” branch if the prospect does not respond?
+- Have I planned a “Dormant lead” branch if the prospect doesn’t respond?

-Expert note: The most effective nurturing is the kind that seems to be written by a human for another human.
-Automate delivery, but never make the message robotic.
+Expert note: The most effective nurturing is the one that seems written by a human for another human.
+Automate delivery, but never turn the message into a robot.